chrisalexander/blog/_posts/2010/2010-01-18-imagine-cup-opportunities-in-2010.md

 {% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2009/11/ic10.PNG" %}

-[Sign up now](https://www.imaginecup.com/), or for more information on the competitions available, check out [this post](/1210).
+Sign up now](https://www.imaginecup.com/), or for more information on the competitions available, check out [this post (#1210).
 If you want to go ahead and sign up now, head over to the [Imagine Cup site](https://www.imaginecup.com/).
 Or, there are loads more resources tagged Imagine Cup on this site.